ENG517/Procedure/BlanchetteW/Crafting_BW_Images.md

 # Crafting Realistic Black and White Images in Figma Draw

-Whether you are an experienced artist adept at rendering complex hand-drawn illustrations or someone just starting out drawing, these will help you learn to create realistic black and white images in Figma Draw, a dedicated workspace in Figma purely for visual design.
+Whether you are an experienced artist adept at rendering complex hand-drawn illustrations or someone just starting out drawing, these instructions will help guide you through creating realistic black and white images in Figma Draw, a dedicated workspace in Figma purely for visual design.

 The benefits of drawing in a monochromatic or *grayscale* palette are extensive.
 By sticking with black and white, form, **contrast**, and fundamental elements like ***line*** and ***shape*** are emphasized.
 I mean, black and white illustrations and drawings are a timeless medium, just consider the following images: